Upcoming Events

 Sahira builds work through a cyclical, intuitive process in a self-regulated rhythm of expression.
 Layering skill over time, their practice honors neurodivergent flow: improvisational, dopamine-led, and rooted in autonomy.

-Artistic Statement
+Artist Statement

 Assalamu alaikum.